Investing Fees could cost you your early retirement!

 We have also seen that taxes can weigh heavily on your fees.
 There are a few things we can do to reduce this part of the fees.

 If you want to reduce your wealth tax, the only thing you can do is move to another state.
 There are some very significant differences in taxes between the different states.
 For more information, you can read my post about Geo-Arbitrage in Switzerland.
-Of course, this is only doable if you are not too attached to your place or if you live close to a border.
+Of course, this is only doable if you are not too attached to your place or live near a border.

 There are two ways to reduce your dividend taxes.
 First, you need to invest in efficient ETFs.
 Currently, the best ETFs for Swiss investors are U.S. ETFs.
 It is because you can reclaim 15% of the dividends withheld in the United States.